Last year, the House Republican budget was billed as curbing the country’s so-called spending spree.

 The Democrats surely feel the same about their position.

-This article appears in the March 19, 2012, edition of National Journal Daily.
+This article appears in the March 19, 2012 edition of NJ Daily.